 On Blending Your Style With That of Your Partner’s:

 Make a three-tiered list: Write down the nonnegotiables (the items you don’t want in your home), the things that aren’t your favorite but wouldn’t be hugely objectionable to see on a daily basis, and things that you really love.
 Set some hard rules.

-Temporary wallpaper is always my number one tip for everyone.
-In this place, I took simple lacquer photo ledges and wallpapered three quarters up the wall to create a faux chair-rail trim without actually putting up any fake molding.
-It was a way to create a more permanent look with something that’s actually super temporary.
+Temporary wallpaper is always my number-one tip for everyone.
+In this place, I took simple lacquered photo ledges and wallpapered three-quarters up the wall to create a faux chair-rail trim without actually putting up any fake molding.
+It was a way to create a more permanent look with something that’s super-temporary.